 Many important ecological phenomena occur on large spatial scales or are unplanned and thus do not easily fit within analytical frameworks which rely on randomized, replicated, and interspersed a priori controls for statistical comparison.
 Analytical problems endemic to large-scale experiments and other ecological events, are well documented and have elicited lively debate (Hurlbert, 2004; Oksanen, 2001, 2004).
 For instance, manipulations of whole-lakes, watersheds, islands, forests or other large scale ecosystems may be impossible to replicate but still yield important information (Carpenter, 1998).
 Other targets of manipulation may be complex or lack discrete boundaries (eg. Marine systems; Wernberg, Smale, & Thomsen, 2012), making it difficult to identify suitable analogues for comparison.
 As many traditional statistical approaches may be inappropriate for these types data, there is a need for ways to efficiently combine information from the temporal trends of treated units with imperfect contextual information.

 In a management or policy context, effective decision-making requires inference from past events as part of the adaptive management cycle (Williams, 2011).
 Although historic management actions or ‘interventions’ may be plentiful and widespread (Copeland et al., 2017), adaptive learning is often limited by lack of monitoring data and the means to distinguish treatment effects from other confounding influences.
 For instance, the effectiveness of a rangeland planting may be ambiguous if subsequent recruitment was coincident with abnormally high precipitation and natural recruitment in the months following treatment.
-Without simultaneous monitoring of sites with similar ecological potential and ambient conditions, it is impossible to discriminate true treatment effects from coincident noise.
-While some management efforts do integrate experimental elements such as replication, randomization or basic controls into their design, the logistical cost of such designs make them rare in application settings.
+Without simultaneous monitoring of sites with similar ecological potential and ambient conditions, it is impossible to discriminate true treatment effects from coincident noise (citation).
+While some management efforts do integrate experimental elements such as replication, randomization or basic controls into their design (citations), the logistical cost of such designs make them rare in application settings.
 With the growing availability of large observational environmental datasets and spatially explicit records of management activities, there is both opportunity for new ecological insight and a simultaneous need for tools to effectively parse intervention effects from confounding signals.

 Insights from social science